ortus-docs/quick-docs/guide-1/relationships/relationship-types/belongstothrough.md

 ## Usage

-A `belongsToThrough` relationship is either a `many-to-one` relationship.
+A `belongsToThrough` relationship is the `one` side of a `many-to-one` relationship with an intermediate entity.
 It is used when you want to access a related, owning entity through one or more intermediate entities.
 For instance, a `Post` may belong to a `Team` via a `User`.

 ```javascript
 // Post.cfc